 - Resolving any currency, time, date, or numbers issues.

-- If necessary, enabling double-byte characters or bidirectional writing.
+- Enabling double-byte characters or bidirectional writing.

 - Creating an I18n-friendly build methodology.